oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 #### 4.4.1.2 Create GH Release and Upload to OASIS

-> The editor should ensure that they create the release package based on the `release` branch.

 The editor uses GitHub to [create a release](https://help.github.com/en/articles/creating-releases), and assigns it an appropriate identification tag, typically identifying the target version and the WD revision number (e.g., v1.0_WD05).
 GitHub creates a ZIP file containing the contents of the selected branch of the repository at the time of the release's creation.
 That ZIP file is the basis for the WD package.

 The essential contents of the WD package are